Svancara/FinDogAI/docs/prd.md

 **FR7:** The system shall maintain basic audit metadata on all database entities: createdAt timestamp, createdBy user ID, updatedAt timestamp, and updatedBy user ID.

 **FR8:** The system shall implement comprehensive audit logging via Cloud Functions triggers (onCreate/onUpdate/onDelete) that capture full operation history to a tenant-scoped `audit_logs` subcollection under `/tenants/{tenantId}`, including: operation type, timestamp, author (user ID), old values (for UPDATE), and complete object snapshots (for DELETE).
-Audit logs are backend-only (no user-facing UI) and auto-expire after 1 year for cost optimization.
+Audit logs have owner-only UI access (representative and team member have no access), are excluded from exports, and auto-expire after 1 year for cost optimization.

 **FR9:** The system shall track Advances as a per-job subcollection with auto-assigned ordinalNumber (server-allocated per-job sequence), displaying sum of advances vs sum of costs.

 **FR10:** The system shall implement Firebase Authentication (email/password minimum) with Firestore Security Rules enforcing membership-based multi-tenant isolation under `/tenants/{tenantId}/**`.
-Access is allowed only for authenticated users that have a membership document at `/tenants/{tenantId}/members/{request.auth.uid}`; documents MUST include `tenantId` that matches the path; per-operation privileges are enforced via membership fields.
+Access is allowed only for authenticated users that have a membership document at `/tenants/{tenantId}/members/{request.auth.uid}`; documents MUST include `tenantId` that matches the path; per-operation access is enforced via `membership.role`.

-**FR11:** The system shall support a basic team member privilege model stored on membership documents (`/tenants/{tenantId}/members/{uid}`) where the owner can assign individual toggles: `canAddCosts` (allows creating/updating/deleting cost-related entities) and `canViewFinancials` (allows reading budget/actual cost/profit fields).
-No role templates for MVP.
-Advanced permissions (granular view/edit/delete, job-specific visibility, time-bound access, and approval workflows for large expenses) are out of scope for MVP and deferred to Phase 2.
+**FR11:** The system shall use role-based access control on membership documents (`/tenants/{tenantId}/members/{uid}`) with fields: `role ∈ {owner, representative, teamMember}` and `status ∈ {active, disabled}`.
+Role semantics:
+- Owner: full access to all functions and data, including audit logs and exports.
+- Owner's representative: Jobs are read-only; cannot change Business Profile; cannot change privileges; cannot view audit_logs; cannot export any data; all other functions and data are fully available (including costs and resources).
+- Team member: Jobs are read-only (only active jobs visible; only `jobNumber` and `title` shown); cannot change Business Profile, privileges, or resources; cannot export any data; no access to the advances collection; all other functions and data are available (including adding/editing costs).

 **FR12:** The system shall require team member authentication and identification, storing the team member ID with all operations for audit trail purposes.